adr1enbe4udou1n/blog/content/posts/03-build-your-own-docker-swarm-cluster-part-2/index.md

 ## Setup DNS and SSH config 🌍

 Now use `hcloud server ip manager-01` to get the unique frontal IP address of the cluster that will be used for any entry point, including SSH.
 Then edit the DNS of your domain and apply this IP to a particular subdomain, as well as a wildcard subdomain.
 You will see later what this wildcard domain is it for.
-I will use `sw.mydomain.rocks` as sample.
+I will use `sw.dockerswarm.rocks` as sample.
 It should be looks like next :

 ```txt
 sw      3600    IN A        123.123.123.123
 *.sw    43200   IN CNAME    sw
 ```

-As soon as the above DNS is applied, you should ping `sw.mydomain.rocks` or any `xyz.sw.mydomain.rocks` domains.
+As soon as the above DNS is applied, you should ping `sw.dockerswarm.rocks` or any `xyz.sw.dockerswarm.rocks` domains.

 It's now time to finalize your local SSH config for optimal access.
 Go to `~/.ssh/config` and add following hosts (change it accordingly to your own setup) :